SungChang/PlainCalculator-Android/README.md

+#PlainCalculator

-a simple plain calculator for my taste
+A simple plain calculator for my taste.